Ruben165/Ruben165/README.md

 - Applied Mathematics Modeling
 - Machine Learning
 - Deep Learning and Optimization
+- Algorithm Design & Analysis
+- Big Data Infrastructure & Technology
 - Web Programming
-- Software Engineering
-- Algorithm Design & Analysis

 ## Projects
 I've worked on both personal and group projects.
 You can see what I've worked on in my other repositories.